celo-org/celo-monorepo/packages/env-tests/README.md

 All keys derive funds from the "root key" which should be funded.
 From it, all test keys are funded in the test setup, increase verbosity with the `LOG_LEVEL` env var to `info` or `debug` to see more information.

-By default transfer and exchange tests are performed for cUSD.
-By setting environmental variable `STABLETOKENS` other stabletokens can be included in testing. `STABLETOKENS`can be set to a comma-separated string of stabletokens to test (e.g. `'cEUR'` for only testing cEUR or `'cUSD,cEUR'` for testing cUSD and cEUR).
-The input is not case sensitive but cannot contain whitespaces.
+By default, transfer and exchange tests are performed for cUSD.
+By setting the env variable `STABLETOKENS` other stabletokens can be included in testing. `STABLETOKENS` can be set to a comma-separated string of stabletokens to test (e.g. `‘CEUR’` for only testing cEUR or `‘CUSD,EUR’` for testing both cUSD and cEUR).

 As part of the testnet contract deploys in `celotool`, privileged keys like reserve spender or oracles can be authorized directly in the migrations.
 Hence, the relevant tests will pass on environments like `staging` while failing on public environments as the keys are not yet authorized.